-Queer communities in the 1950s and 1960s found solace at bars and on beaches but were subject to frequent police raids and arrests.
-Five years after the city’s first LGBTQ pride-related activities in 1972, local anti-gay activist Anita Bryant’s national “Save Our Children” campaign smeared homosexuals as a danger to children.
-She swayed public opinion to vote against LGBTQ anti-discrimination laws.
-In 1980, The Mariel boatlift succeeded in bringing thousands of LGBTQ Cubans seeking asylum to the shores of Miami.
+Queer communities in the 1950s and 1960s found solace at bars and on beaches, but were subject to frequent police raids and arrests.
+Five years after the city’s first LGBTQ+ Pride-related activities in 1972, local anti-gay activist Anita Bryant’s national “Save Our Children” campaign smeared homosexuals as a danger to children.
+She swayed public opinion to vote against LGBTQ+ anti-discrimination laws.
+In 1980, The Mariel boatlift brought thousands of LGBTQ+ Cubans seeking asylum to the shores of Miami.
 Sadly, the coming AIDS epidemic would decimate their numbers along with the rest of Miami’s gay community.

 In the late 1990s, things began looking up.
 Miami banned discrimination based on sexual identity in 1998.
 Gender identity discrimination finally followed in 2014.
 The city’s first sanctioned Pride parade happened in 2009.
 In 2015, Miami-Dade County became the first place in Florida to issue a same-sex marriage license.

 In the 1980s and 1990s, the queer community colonized the area between 10th and 15th Street from Ocean Drive to Washington Avenue.
-Although many LGBTQ clubs have shuttered in recent years, South Beach is still the place to stay and play if you’re looking for a gay old time.
+Although many LGBTQ+ clubs have shuttered in recent years, South Beach is still the place to stay and play if you’re looking for a gay old time.

-Where: 1052 Ocean Drive
+Address: 1052 Ocean Drive

-Club Boi is a South Beach dance club that attracts a mostly black and Latinx crowd.
+CLUB BOi is a South Beach dance club that attracts a mostly Black and Latinx crowd.
 The music tends toward hip-hop, reggae, and Latin, which can be a welcome respite from the pop and house music you’ll hear blaring at most other South Beach bars.

-Where: 3632 NW 25th Avenue
+Address: 3632 NW 25th Avenue

 Wynwood is Miami’s capital of cool: Colorful murals cover streets lined with contemporary art galleries, boutique shops, trendy restaurants, and some of the city’s slickest bars.
-Although the outcropping of LGBTQ-specific nightlife here is limited, this walkable neighborhood is part of the Millennial ideology where all are welcome and included.
+Although the outcropping of LGBTQ+-specific nightlife here is limited, this walkable neighborhood is part of the Millennial ideology where all are welcome and included.

-This Wynwood watering hole is hipster-bait for people of all persuasions, but Thursday night’s Dubble Stubble, a dance party and drag show, is as queer as they come.
-Even if you don’t make it to this popular LGBTQ-flavored event, it’s worth checking out Gramps for the reasonably priced food and drink menu.
+This Wynwood watering hole is hipster-bait for people of all persuasions, but Thursday night’s Double Stubble, a dance party and drag show, is as queer as they come.
+Even if you don’t make it to this popular LGBTQ+-flavored event, it’s worth checking out Gramps for the reasonably priced food and drink menu.
 The performance space hosts everything from stand-up comics to drag queen bingo throughout the week.
 Check the website for an up-to-date show schedule.

-Where: 176 NW 24th Street
+Address: 176 NW 24th Street

 Coconut Grove and Little Haiti